rsmp-nordic/rsmp_schemer/README.md

 # RSMP Schemer
-Tool for validating RSMP messages against the RSMP JSON schemas.
+Gem for validating RSMP messages against RSMP JSON schemas.

 ## Background
 When communicating via RSMP, the version of core and SXL used is negotiated during connection, and can therefore vary depending on who you communicate with.